trimble-oss/website-modus.trimble.com/content/news/2024-09-06-modus-bootstrap-2.md

 Here are some of the highlights:

 - **Latest Modus Design System**: Modus Bootstrap 2 is based on the latest version of the Modus Design System, which includes improved form components
 - **Improved theming with CSS custom properties**: Modus Bootstrap 2 uses CSS custom properties for light and dark mode and no longer requires separate CSS files for each theme.
-Modus Layout CSS is also bundled with modus-boostrap.css now too so just a single CSS file is needed.
+Modus Layout CSS is also bundled with modus-bootstrap.css now too so just a single CSS file is needed.
 - **New components and utilities**: Modus Bootstrap 2 includes a number of new components and utilities, including placeholders, a much improved accordion component and many helpful new utility classes.
 - **jQuery no longer required**: Modus Bootstrap 2 is built on Bootstrap v5, which no longer requires jQuery.
 This means that you can build websites that are faster and more lightweight than ever before.
 - **Improved accessibility**: We have made a number of improvements to the accessibility of Modus Bootstrap 2, including better keyboard navigation and screen reader support.